renaissance-publishing/renaissance/content/chapters/18-backgrounds-traits-classes-and-powers.md

         other characters).
       - Thaaaaaats basically a power, hmmm.

+  - Familiar-Bound Mage
+      - Requirements: 20 Ranks in Spellcraft
+      - You have crafted (or attracted) a *familiar.*
+      - Familiars are small magical assistants, bound to the mage that they serve.
+      - Familiars vary widely; some are small animals to which a magical intelligence has been added; others are small golems, sophisticated clockwork creations that function as living things; still others might be small spirits in their own right, conjured and bound to the mage.
+      - Nearly all are small, intelligent creatures; though they are of little use in combat, they can be a great help in a laboratory or shop--and some can have other skills.
+      - You may choose one creature that has the Familiar tag; you gain this creature as a familiar.
+      - Alternatively, you may design your own familiar, but your GM must approve of your selection.
+      - Your familiar gains a COG of 10 (unless its COG is already higher).
+      - You can distribute +15 points to the familiar's aptitudes.
+      - You may spend up to 200 CP on your familiar.
+      - Your familiar is magically linked to you; it can understand you when you speak, and you can understand it (regardless of the language that you use, even if it doesn'ts peak a language), and
+      - you and it can exchange simple telepathic messages (like simple ideas or flashes of images).

   - Gang Member

       - Requirements: 20 Ranks in Profession: Smuggler , Profession: